 The CSMB Watershed Area has a population of 1,757,708 according to 2016 census data.
 The CSMB Watershed Area is diverse, ranging from high income areas in the Santa Monica Mountains, Beverly Hills, and the coast, to low-income areas and disadvantaged communities in some parts of Los Angeles, Inglewood, and Culver City and along Interstates 10 and 405.
 The area is also racially diverse.
-It has a 35.9% Non-Hispanic White population, a 35.8% Hispanic or Latino population, and a 11.9% Black or African American population.
+It has a 35.9% Non-Hispanic White population, a 35.8% Hispanic or Latino population, a 12.7% Asian population, a 11.9% Black or African American population, a 0.15% American Indian or Alaska Native population, and a 0.14% Native Hawaiian and Pacific Islander population.

 22% of the area is considered a disadvantaged community.
 The median household income in the CSMB Watershed Area is \$49,352.
-Central Santa Monica Bay has approximately 25,387 unhoused persons representing Service Planning Areas 4, 5, and 6 and nearly half of all the unhoused population in Los Angeles County3.
+Central Santa Monica Bay has approximately 25,387 unhoused persons representing Service Planning Areas 4, 5, and 6 and nearly half of all the unhoused population in Los Angeles

-1 "Central Santa Monica Bay Watershed Area".
+&lt;sup>1 "Central Santa Monica Bay Watershed Area".
 Safe Clean Water Program.